 Using Local Group Policy Editor

-The easiest solution for Windows 10 Pro or Windows 10 Enterprise is by modifying the policies in the Local Group Policy Editor.
+The easiest solution for Windows 11/10 Pro or Windows 11/10 Enterprise is to modify the policies in the Local Group Policy Editor.
 Follow these simple steps carefully:

 1] Open the ‘Run’ command.
 You can do that by pressing Win+R.